Chapter 11: Late Adulthood

 Life Expectancy and Quality of Life (Ob 4, Ob 5)

 Lifespan or Maximum Lifespan is referred to as the greatest age reached by any member of a given population (or species).
 For humans, the lifespan is currently between 120 and 125.
 Life Expectancy is defined as the average number of years that members of a population (or species) live.
-The life expectancy in the United States, before COVID, was 78.7 years, and the current life expectancy for World in 2021 is 72.81 years, a 0.24% increase from 2020.
+The life expectancy in the United States, before COVID, was 78.7 years, and the current life expectancy for the World in 2022 is 72 years, a 0.24% increase from 2020.
 Life-expectancy globally ranges from 53 years in low-income countries to 84 in high-income countries (World Population Review, 2022).
 This variation reflects an increase in life expectancy in Africa due to the availability of antiretroviral medications to reduce HIV/AIDS and a decrease in Europe and in countries in the former Soviet Union.
 Life expectancy in the United States for those born in 2007 is 75.9 for white males, 80.8 for white females, 70.0 for black males, and 76.8 for black females (U.S. National Center for Health Statistics, 2010).
 The U. S. ranks 46th in the world and has been declining in rank.
 Children born in the U. S. today may be the first generation to have a shorter lifespan than their parents.
 Much of this decline has been attributed to the increase in sedentary lifestyle and obesity.
 Of course, longevity is not the only consideration.
 How long can we expect to lead healthy lives?
 Healthy life expectancy (HALE) or the years one can expect to live in good health was 63.7 globally in 2019 (WHO, 2021).
 While the HALE has increased by 8% from 58.3 in 2000 to 2019, this was due to declining mortality rather than reduced years lived with disability.
 In the United States, the average HALE is 78.9 years.
 Women enjoy good health for almost two years longer than men (79.8 to 77.9 years).
 Race also contributes to longevity: Whites HALE is 79.3 years, Blacks HALE is 76.1 years in good health.
 Certainly, living healthier lives is the goal.
 In the United States, Canada, and other countries where people live well in midlife, there are new concerns are about the aging process, the impact of lifestyle on health, productivity at work, and how to best spend the second half of life.
 As shown in the table below, regionally, people living in North, South, and Central America have the longest healthy life expectancy at 77.6 years, while those living in Africa have the shortest health life expectancy at 72.5 years.

 Table.
 US Life expectancy rates